Beyond the Sprain: The ChondroFiller Injection for Persistent Ankle Pain

 Frequently Asked Questions

-- Besides the ligaments, ongoing pain can be linked to wear within the joint.
-At London Cartilage Clinic, assessment and imaging help identify the cause and whether a non-surgical option such as the ChondroFiller injection may help.
+• Besides ligament injury, ongoing pain can be linked to wear within the joint and changes to the ankle's cartilage surface.
+Assessment and imaging help identify the cause and whether a non-surgical option such as the ChondroFiller injection may be appropriate.

-- Through clinical assessment and imaging such as an MRI, led by Prof Lee, to understand your symptoms and advise on the most suitable option.
+• Through clinical assessment and imaging such as MRI, led by Professor Paul Lee, to understand your symptoms and advise on the most suitable option, whether non-surgical or surgical.

-- A non-surgical, intra-articular collagen injection.
-The collagen-based gel may settle over worn surfaces to help cushion the joint and reduce grinding.
+• A non-surgical, ultrasound-guided intra-articular injection of a Class III CE-marked acellular collagen scaffold.
+The gel may settle over worn surfaces to help cushion the joint.
 It is not surgery and not a cure for arthritis.
+It is distinct from the Liquid Cartilage keyhole surgical procedure.

-- No. As a non-surgical injection there is no operation and no lengthy surgical recovery; most people return to normal activities promptly, easing back into higher-impact activity as advised.
+• No. As a non-surgical injection there is no operation and no lengthy surgical recovery.
+Most people return to normal activities promptly, easing back into higher-impact activity as clinically advised.

 Where to go from here